Instant Testing lets you quickly test each new version directly after conversion. For mobile devices, just scan the barcode to open the web page.

 Special QR code reader apps allow you to scan the barcode with a mobile device to have the web page open automatically in a web browser on a smartphone or tablet.
 You can also use the barcode to open the web page in another laptop, if it has a camera.
 Read more in the QR code tutorial.

-If you later need the QR code for a particular web page in the developer’s environment, just go to the History List and click on the new QR icon to open the QR code window again.
+To display the QR code for a particular web page in the developer’s environment, just go to the History List and click on the QR icon to open the QR code window.

 The ThemePreview toolbar also contains a convenient link to obtain the QR code, e.g. if you want to see how different themes change the appearance of a calculator in a mobile device.